 The festival is committed to showcasing diverse voices and using the power of film to broaden our understanding of the world and one another.

 Films screen in intimate theatre environments, accompanied by insightful conversations.
-Special events include a concert honoring a renowned film composer or songwriter, “Wine and Conversation” with filmmakers and actors at local wineries, master classes, topical panels, farm-to-table dinners, and Opening Night and Saturday Night Parties.
+Special events include a concert honoring a renowned film composer or songwriter, “Wine and Conversation” with filmmakers and actors at local wineries, master classes, topical panels, farm-to-table dinners, and other special events.